CathalDolan/mongo-quiz/TESTING.md

 **Desired Result:** Yes
 * 2 - Does clicking the "Login" button bring the User to their Profile page if the correct email and password have been entered?
 **Desired Result:** Yes
-* 3 - If the User enters an incorrect password, does a "wrong password or email" notification display?
+* 3 - Does clicking the "Login" button add a Session Cookie if the correct email and password have been entered?
 **Desired Result:** Yes
+* 4 - If the User enters an incorrect password, does a "wrong password or email" notification display?
+**Desired Result:** Yes
-* 3 - If the User enters an incorrect email, does a "wrong password or email" notification display?
+* 5 - If the User enters an incorrect email, does a "wrong password or email" notification display?
 **Desired Result:** Yes

 ### **2.4.5 - Cancel Button** (Login Page)